hungptit/fastgrep/notes/fastgrep.md

 ---
 # Why our fastgrep command is very slow?

 Benchmark results have shown that our fastgrep command is about 7x slower than GNU grep.
-Below is the profiling results obtained using perf command.
+Our profiling results using perf command show that fastgrep has spent a large portion of time on std::string::find command.
+It is obvious that we need a better string find algorithm.

 ``` text
 # Overhead         Command        Shared Object